 COMMONLY SEEN BIRDS OF BALLONA CREEK

-The various birds found foraging in the creek attract many visitors.
-There are many different kinds, some of them only during certain seasons.
+The many kinds of birds seen foraging in the creek attract many visitors.
+Some are permanent residents, others are migratory and visit only during certain seasons.
 Below are those most commonly seen in and around the creek.
-Hover the cursor over the photo to see the bird name, then click on the photo for a larger version.
+Click on the small photos to bring up larger ones.
 (Photos by Marina Tidwell except where noted):

-Gulls. (not “seagulls”).
-There are many different species of gull locally, the most common being the Western Gull.
-Juveniles are darker and mottled overall.
-Depending on species, gulls take 2, 3 or 4 years to transition to adult plumage (white body with dark grey wings).
+Depending on species, gulls take 2 to 4 years to transition to adult plumage (white body with dark grey wings).
 The Western Gull is an opportunistic scavenger that eats many natural things plus corn chips and anything left unguarded on a beach blanket or plate.
-At the right is a red-beaked Heerman's Gull.
+At the left is a red-beaked Heerman’s Gull.

 Pelicans.
 Clumsy on land but graceful in the air, brown pelicans dive from the air into the water for fish.
 The sac of skin beneath the lower beak can hold much more fish than their stomachs.
 Adults are generally silent away from the nest.
 These birds were listed as endangered in the 1970s due to poisoning by DDT in the environment, but have made a spectacular comeback in the past few decades.